 10. In Okta, toggle Enable API Integration and paste the Bearer Token into the API Token field, then click Save

 11. In the Provisioning Section, click on the To App tab and click Edit.
-Then enable the SCIM functionality you would like to support.
-It is recommended that you toggle all three options.
+Then enable the SCIM functionality you’d like to support.
+It’s recommended that you toggle all three options.
 Then click Save.

 SCIM provisioning has now been enabled.
 Assigning new users to Heap in Okta will automatically create their account and revoking access will automatically delete their account.

 - Deactivating a user in Okta will result in the user being removed from Heap.
 When the user is reactivated their account will be recreated in Heap.

 - If a user already has a Heap account outside your organization, they’ll need to delete their account and have their account re-made in the correct organization.

 - We don’t currently support updating a user’s email or Okta userName once it’s been set.
 Trying to update a user’s email will result in a new, separate account being created for the new email.